LM-SAL/iris_muse_team_meeting/docs/abstracts.md

 * **Author**: Mark Cheung

+    **When**: FILL IN

     **Coauthors**: Juan Martínez-Sykora, Amy Winebarger, Vishal Upendran, Carlos José Diaz Baso, David Fouhey, Kyuhyuon Cho, Bart De Pontieu, Paola Testa, Adrian Daw, Gabriele Cozzo
     <details> <summary> <b>Title</b>: Multi-slit disambiguation and High-level Science Data Products for MUSE </summary>
       <b>Abstract</b>
       We provide an update on the development of algorithms, software and pipeline for resolving multi-slit disambiguation for MUSE spectra.
 The principles beyond this development effort are first introduced, and then we dive deep into the performance / quality / speed of the candidate techniques, which includes conventional Gaussian fitting, singular value decomposition, compressed sensing, and deep neural networks.
 The outputs from these codes are intended to be high-level data products which provide zeroth, first and second moment raster maps in the various spectral lines.
     </details>

 * **Author**: Georgios Chintzoglou

+    **When**: FILL IN

     **Coauthors**: None
     <details> <summary> <b>Title</b>: MUSE Observations as Discriminants of Solar Eruption Models in δ-spot ARs </summary>
       <b>Abstract</b>
       Solar eruptions in active regions reflect the coupled processes of magnetic energy storage and release.
 In δ-spot regions, recent observations and radiative-MHD simulations show that collisional shearing - the collision of non-conjugate bipoles - drives rapid photospheric flux cancellation at compact PILs.
 This process builds seed magnetic flux ropes that accumulate flux until reaching the torus-instability threshold, which then triggers eruption.
 In this framework, cancellation provides the storage “engine,” while instability defines the onset.
 Classical tether-cutting (TC; runaway reconnection at the PIL) and breakout (BO; null-point reconnection in multipolar topologies) remain alternative pathways, but require observational discriminants.

       The Multi-slit Solar Explorer (MUSE) will deliver precisely such diagnostics: high-cadence Doppler and line-width imaging can reveal whether persistent activity concentrates above cPILs (favoring cancellation/TC) or at remote nulls (favoring BO).
 MUSE’s ability to capture filament slow-rise velocities on-disk, coupled with vector magnetography (e.g., from the Helioseismic and Magnetic Imager or from Ground Based Observatories, such as the Swedish Solar Telescope and the Daniel K. Inouye Solar Telescope) and advanced data-driven non-linear force-free field or MHD 3D modeling, offers a direct test of torus-instability onset and a pathway to predictive capability for Earth-directed eruptions.
     </details>

 * **Author**: Kyuhyoun Cho

+    **When**: FILL IN

     **Coauthors**: Juan Martinez-Sykora, Adrian Daw, Bart De Pontieu
     <details> <summary> <b>Title</b>: Removal of Diffraction in Multi-slit Spectrograph </summary>